openvmp/openvmp/docs/Roadmap.md

 # OpenVMP

-Below you can see the ideas that you can work on as a contributor.
+Below you can see some draft ideas that you can work on as a contributor.

 Send us a pull request with the suggested implementation.